ctallgren/the-wild-oasis/readme.md

 # The Wild Oasis

 Main project in Jonas Smedtmann's Ultmiate React Course.
+Built with Vite + React, React Query and, Supabase.